afpineda/OpenSourceSimWheelESP32/doc/hardware/DevKits_en.md

   - Input only.
   - Not suitable for bare bone rotary encoders, unless external pull-up resistors are in place.
-  - Not suitable for a button matrix, unless external pull-down resistors are in place.
+  - Not suitable for a button matrix, unless external pull-down resistors are in place (inputs only).
+  - Not suitable for an analog multiplexer, unless external pull-up resistors are in place (inputs only).

 - **GPIO #12**: